AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 ---
 title: "11ty: The Good, the Bad, and the...
 Possum?"
-description: A review of 11ty, an extensible static site generator written in Node that supports a variety of template languages.
+description: An in-depth review of 11ty, an extensible static site generator written in Node that supports a variety of template languages.
 keywords: [11ty, eleventy]
 categories: [11ty, jekyll, blogging]
 thumbnail: thumbnail.jpg